-The Company Secretary is to ensure the recording_of_recording_of_names of new and renewing Members in APF's Register of Members.
-The Corporations Act requires that APF keep this Register.

-(a) Life membership results from the payment of the required fee and must be recorded as such.
-Honorary Life membership may be awarded by the Board at its sole discretion on behalf of APF members and must also be recorded in the Register of Awards.
+- (a) The Company Secretary is to ensure the recording of names of new and renewing Members in APF's Register of Members.
+The Corporations Act requires that APF keep this Register. - (b) Life membership results from the payment of the required fee and must be recorded as such.
+Honorary Life membership may be awarded by the Board at its sole discretion on behalf of APF Members and must also be recorded in the Register of Awards.